 The root portion of a dental implant is actually a titanium rod that is surgically placed in the position of the missing tooth root.

-Once this procedure is complete, we will allow your new implant time to heal and fuse with your jawbone.
+Once this procedure is complete, your new implant will require time to heal and fuse with your jawbone.
 This process may take up to a few months to complete, depending on the implant itself and on individual physiological factors such as healing ability.
 During this period, we may be able to fit you with a temporary crown that will let you eat and drink normally.

 Attaching the Crown

-Once the implanted root has fully healed, we will attach a permanent crown to replace the above-gum portion of the tooth.
+Once the implant has fully healed, we will attach a permanent crown to replace the above-gum portion of the tooth.
 This process is largely identical to the process for crowns, except that the crown is attached to your dental implant rather than to an existing natural tooth.